-Quick Summary:
+Quick Summary

 1.2 Actionable Recommendations

-Short-Term (0–6 Months): Secure Compliance and Certifications
+Short-Term (0–6 Months): Secure Certifications and Achieve Compliance

 -